-Victoria Park State School has a webpage and the P&C uses the Skoolbag app where school activities are regularly celebrated.
+Victoria Park State School has a school webpage and the P&C uses the Skoolbag app where school activities communicated to the community and are regularly celebrated.
 The school web page features information that allows parents the opportunity to know what is happening in the school.
 A school newsletter is produced each fortnight.